J41nz/Writeups/Intigriti June Challenge 0625.md

 CMD ["python3", "app.py"]
 ```
 So the flag is stored in a file with randomized file name.
-On reviewing the utils.py file, we observe that we can upload any file but the filename is being sanitized :
+On reviewing the utils.py file, we observe that we can upload any file but the filename is being sanitized.
 ```
 def sanitize_filename(filename):
     return re.sub(r'[^A-Za-z0-9_/]', '', filename)
 ```
-Similarly username is also sanitized :
+Similarly username is also sanitized but since '.' are allowed, we'll see later on that this can be used in path traversal.
 ```
 def sanitize_username(username):
     return re.sub(r'[^A-Za-z0-9_.-]', '', username)